Archive storage

 Situations in which this storage approach works well

-Not every depot issue looks the same.
-Sometimes it concerns transferred archives, sometimes corporate archives with retention requirements, and sometimes a hybrid situation in which storage and digitisation flow directly into each other.
+Not every storage question looks the same.
+Sometimes it concerns transferred archives, sometimes corporate archives with retention requirements, and sometimes a hybrid situation in which physical storage and digital access flow directly into each other.

 Archive services and heritage institutions